 Advanced Research Assistant - Cellular Generation and Phenotyping

-An opportunity has arisen for a talented cell or parasite biology specialist to support the Cellular Generation and Phenotyping team (CGaP) here at the Sanger Institute.
-You will be working as a part of collaboration with the Parasites and Microbes Programme to study gene function of malaria Plasmodium Falciparum and Plasmodium Knowlesi Species using the CRISPR Cas9 technology.
+An opportunity has arisen for a talented cell biology specialist to support the Cellular Generation and Phenotyping team (CGaP) here at the Sanger Institute.
+You will be working as a part of a team on induced pluripotent stem cell (iPSC) differentiation into neuronal lineages using both wild type and knock out iPSCs.

-- Do you have experience working in a CL2 or CL3 laboratory?
+- Do you have experience working in a CL2 laboratory?

 - Are you organised, meticulous and love process improvement?